xARSENICx/jpc-ii-editorial/README.md

 <details>
 <summary>Tutorial #2</summary>

-  This problem can be solved with the help of an ordered set from the [policy based data structure](https://codeforces.com/blog/entry/11080) class which gives all the basic operations that an STL ordered set gives, alongwith two functions `find_by_order()` and `order_of_key()`.
-Although, using this data structure here would result in a worse time complexity than [author's solution](3.%20Rivendell%20Recovery/author's_solution.cpp), it is still a very powerful data structure.
-It helps use solve offline query based problems for example, in a very simple way.
-The code can be found in [author's alternative solution](3.%20Rivendell%20Recovery/author's_alternative_solution.cpp).
+  This problem can be solved with the help of an ordered set from the [policy based data structure](https://codeforces.com/blog/entry/11080) class which gives all the basic operations that an STL ordered set gives, alongwith two extra functions `find_by_order()` and `order_of_key()`.
+Although, using this data structure here would result in a worse time complexity than [author's solution](3.%20Rivendell%20Recovery/author's_solution.cpp), it is still a very powerful data structure to learn.
+It helps to solve offline query based problems for example, in a very elegant way.
+The solution code can be found in [author's alternative solution](3.%20Rivendell%20Recovery/author's_alternative_solution.cpp).

-Here is the extended version of the problem to try this: https://www.thejoboverflow.com/problem/148/
+Here is the extended version of the problem to try this method: https://www.thejoboverflow.com/problem/148/

 **Time Complexity:** $O(N\log{N}+log(abs(N-M)$
 </details>